Aliases for LIG3 Gene

 GeneCards Summary for LIG3 Gene

-LIG3 (Ligase III, DNA, ATP-Dependent) is a Protein Coding gene.
-Diseases associated with LIG3 include urofacial syndrome 2 and intracranial abscess.
-Among its related pathways are Chks in Checkpoint Regulation and DNA Double-Strand Break Repair.
+LIG3 (DNA Ligase 3) is a Protein Coding gene.
+Diseases associated with LIG3 include urofacial syndrome 2 and bloom syndrome.
+Among its related pathways are DNA Double-Strand Break Repair and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
 GO annotations related to this gene include DNA ligase activity and DNA ligase (ATP) activity.
-An important paralog of this gene is LIG4.
+An important paralog of this gene is LIG1.

 UniProtKB/Swiss-Prot for LIG3 Gene

 Isoform 3 functions as heterodimer with DNA-repair protein XRCC1 in the nucleus and can correct defective DNA strand-break repair and sister chromatid exchange following treatment with ionizing radiation and alkylating agents.
 Isoform 1 is targeted to mitochondria, where it functions as DNA ligase in mitochondrial base-excision DNA repair (PubMed:10207110, PubMed:24674627).